stadionHQ/Documentation/frontend/javascript.md

 };

 // Private methods.
 These should be added at the end of the file.
-They are added to the prototype to make them available for testing.
+They are underscored and added to the prototype to make them available for testing.
 MyNewModule.prototype._privateMethod = function(param) {

 };